Stanford ADRC Administrative Core

 Nusha Askari, PhD

 Dr. Askari has extensive clinical research, teaching and administrative experience in neuropsychology and neuropsychiatry, with special focus on dementia.
 During her time with the ADRC, she has actively engaged in research, education, and outreach efforts with caregivers of persons with chronic depression and persons with dementia.
 These include caregiving psychoeducational facilitation programs, an equine guided support program, and she volunteers as a medical qigong instructor through the Neuroscience Supportive Care Program for persons with dementia, stroke, cancer, Parkinson’s disease and other neurodegenerative disorders as well as healthy adults.
 She is well versed in traditional mindfulness, meditation and healing practices and brings an East meets West integrative perspective to helping and healing.
 Dr. Askari is former professor and chair, department of Clinical Psychology & Gerontology (Notre Dame de Namur University).
 She has served on numerous research projects and chaired thesis and dissertation committees.
 She is a licenced psychologist and speaks English, Farsi, Spanish and French.

 Elizabeth E. Hoyte, BS

-Elizabeth Hoyte, web administrator for the Stanford Alzheimer’s Disease Research Center, has worked at Stanford University for over 25 years.
+Elizabeth Hoyte, communications manager for the Stanford Alzheimer’s Disease Research Center, has worked at Stanford University for over 25 years.
 She manages websites at Stanford for the Department of Neurology and Neurological Sciences, as well as over 30 neuroscience research labs in addition to social media for Neurology & Neurological Sciences.
 When not developing and managing websites and curating content for social media, she is raising two young boys with her husband in the beautiful state of Colorado.

 Mike Jaime, BS